 So, I developed the idea of micro-meditations.
 These are very brief meditations that take hardly any time at all, maybe five to twenty-five seconds.
 A micro meditation involves pausing, fully taking in and appreciating what you are sensing with your sight, sound, touch, taste, smell, and your imagination.
 Because they take so little time, they can be done several times throughout the day, bringing about a remarkable state of being, which I’ll describe in a minute.

 But before I do that, I want to introduce you to Michael Amster, one of the participants in my course, a longtime member of the Live Conscious community, a very experienced meditator, as well as a meditation instructor.
 Michael offered a brilliant suggestion, which is that we call this practice Microdosing Mindfulness.
-The name immediately resonated with me because meditation encourages us to focus inward and empty our mind.
+The name immediately resonated with me because meditation encourages us to focus inward and empty our minds.
 It involves letting go.
 Mindfulness is different in that it involves being deeply aware, often of external things, so that we have a heightened awareness of our senses.

 Minutes to seconds